 The principal risks and uncertainties of Vhi Insurance have been determined by assessing potential risks in the categories of Finance and Capital, Operational, Strategic, People and Culture, and Customer Value and Conduct.
-Vhi Insurance's risk tolerance levels are recorded in the Risk Appetite Statement which is approved by the Board of Vhi Insurance.
+Vhi Insurance's risk tolerance levels are recorded in the Risk Appetite Statement ("RAS") which is approved by the Board of Vhi Insurance.
 Risks are monitored and managed on an ongoing basis and overseen by the Board.

-The level of regulatory capital required to be held by Vhi Insurance is determined by assessing Health Underwriting, Market, Operational and Counterparty Default Risk components.
+The level of regulatory capital required to be held by Vhi Insurance is determined by assessing Health Underwriting, Market, Operational and Counterparty Default risk components.
 Health underwriting risk and market risk are the biggest contributors to the level of solvency capital required to be held by Vhi Insurance.
 Health underwriting risk relates to the risk of premiums and reserves for insurance liabilities being insufficient to pay claims and for the risk of catastrophic events.
 One of Vhi's main health underwriting risks is pricing risk which is the risk associated with inaccurate pricing applied to products.
 Other significant factors affecting underwriting risk are our business mix, claims volatility and reserving risk.
-Market risk refers principally to the risks to which Vhi Insurance's investment portfolio is exposed including equity, concentration, spread, interest rate and property.
+Market risk refers principally to the risks to which Vhi Insurance's investment portfolio is exposed including equity, concentration, spread, interest rate and property risks.

-Vhi Insurance has most recently reviewed its Risk Appetite Statement during October 2022 and some minor changes were made, in particular, to further refine its risk appetite tolerances and key risk indicators in the short, medium and long term.
+Vhi Insurance recently reviewed its RAS in quarter 4 2023 and there were no material changes.
+Updates were made to refine its risk appetite tolerances and key risk indicators in the short, medium and long term to reflect the current risk environment.